OpenRiak/riak_kv/docs/NextGenReplGuide.md

 All real-time and full-sync operations are available via the Riak API, and supported by the Riak erlang clients (both PB and HTTP).
 They have been used in different systems for replicating and synchronising with third party databases, such as OpenSearch or DynamoDB.

 It is recommended to use the PB API for both performance and security reasons (as TLS can be enabled via this API for replication).
-The HTTP API is slower, but maybe useful where it is easier to set up peer relationships with a HTTP-based load-balancer rather than an individual node.
+The HTTP API is slower, but may be useful where it is easier to set up peer relationships with a HTTP-based load-balancer rather than an individual node.

 The replication API consists of [the AAE fold API](/docs/OtherAPI.md#aae-fold-api) and the [fetch API required to access replication queues](/docs/OtherAPI.md#the-fetch-api).